-House Bill No. by Representative McMahen amends the existing law regarding the crime of intentional exposure to HIV, renaming it to "intentional transmission of HIV."
-The bill specifies that a person with specific intent cannot transmit or attempt to transmit HIV to another person without the victim's knowing and lawful consent, particularly when the offender is aware of their HIV-positive status and the contact poses a substantial likelihood of transmission.
-The bill outlines various circumstances under which this crime can occur, including sexual contact, sharing hypodermic needles, or any means that pose a substantial likelihood of transmission, especially if the victim is a first responder.
+House Bill No. 808, introduced by Representative McMahen, amends existing laws regarding the crime of intentional exposure to HIV.
+The bill specifies that no person shall intentionally expose another person to HIV without the victim's knowing and lawful consent if the offender was aware of their HIV-positive status at the time of exposure and the contact posed a substantial likelihood of transmission.
+The bill outlines specific circumstances under which this crime can occur, including sexual contact, sharing hypodermic needles, or any other means that could lead to transmission, particularly if the victim is a first responder acting in their official capacity.

 Statutes affected: HB808 Original: 15:541(24)